Innovative Agriculture Irrigation Services Provider

 Water Ways Technologies installs sensors in various areas of its client’s irrigation system.
 The sensors then collect real-time data which is sent to a server.
 The server then processes and analyzes the data.
 Finally, the information is sent to the operator, who can remotely access the data on their mobile device or computer.

-Gan Shmuel and Cronos Group cannabis project
+Gan Shmuel and Cronos Group partnership

 Water Ways Technologies has a US$500,000 agreement in place with the Kibbutz Gan Shmuel and Cronos Group joint venture in Israel.
-Water Ways Technologies is tasked with developing an advanced, customized cannabis irrigation system for a 43,055-square-foot greenhouse.
+Water Ways Technologies is tasked with developing an advanced, customized crop irrigation system for a 43,055-square-foot greenhouse.
 The system will have an irrigation controller, climate controller and a central fertigation system.

 Ohad Haber — CEO and Director